flame/blis/docs/CodingConventions.md

 This wiki describes the coding conventions used in BLIS.
 Please try to adhere to these conventions when submitting pull requests and/or (if you have permission) committing directly to the repository.

+There is some support for these conventions for Emacs editing in the `.dir-locals.el` file, which will affect editing with CC mode in the blis directory.

 ## C99

 Most of the code in BLIS is written in C, and specifically in ISO C99.
 This section describes the C coding standards used within BLIS.